diegomics/elephants_reseq/README.md

 * [Singularity](https://sylabs.io)
 * [Conda](https://docs.conda.io)

-The pipeline uses up to 24 CPUs and 64 GB of RAM
+The pipeline is configured to use 24 CPUs and 64 GB of RAM

 ## Installation:
 ```bash